• About

 Dogs in Space Mini-Rockets: Picture Book Space STEM

-What could be better than learning about space and sending off our own rockets?
-Learning about DOGS going in to space and helping send THEM up in to “space”!
 Today’s brief storybook-inspired science project found us learning about two stray dogs and their incredible journey into space.
-Then, we designed our own doggie rockets and tested how far we could send them upwards!Learn about the first dogs in space and make your own mini-rockets to take them there!
-This STEM project is sure to bring your students delight, all while learning about rockets and space race history.
+Then, we designed our own doggie rockets and tested how far we could send them upwards!

 Learning about the Dogs in Space

 In Dogs in Space by Vix Southgate and Iris Deppe, we learned about two stray dogs, named Belka and Strelka, who became the first dogs to go in to space.
-It’s kind of amazing to think that not only can we get humans into space (and onto the moon), but we are able to also train other animals for the difficult conditoins.
+It’s kind of amazing to think that not only can we get humans into space (and onto the moon), but we are able to also train other animals for the difficult conditions.
 I loved how the book essentially set up the story as the dogs story, not a “space race” story.
 Yet, there is a historical overview at the end of the book, and the book about Belka and Strelka itself is inspiring.
 It ends with the reminder that if stray dogs can end up in space, we can surely do hard things too!

 Dogs’ Straw Mini-Rockets Activity